What is DNA Paternity Tests

 The initials for DNA stand for (deoxyribonucleic acid) and is the molecular code for human life.
 Every one of us has a unique DNA identity.

-A DNA paternity test can scientifically and conclusively determine the biological relationship between a child and a suspected father through genetic exclusion.
-For example, most DNA paternity tests can exclude 99.9 percent of non-fathers.
+Statistic: A DNA paternity test can scientifically and conclusively determine the biological relationship between a child and a suspected father through genetic exclusion.
+As of 2024, DNA paternity tests can exclude 99.9 percent of non-fathers.

 What is DNA?